chaoss/augur/docs/source/docker/usage.rst

 Viewing container logs
 -------------------------

 By default, the only logs shown by the container are the logs of Augur's main data collection process.
-If you started your container(s) in the background, and want to view these logs again, running the following command in the root ``augur`` directory\:
+If you started your container(s) in the background, and want to view these logs again, run the following command in the root ``augur`` directory\:

 .. code::